dustalov/myaso/README.md

       myaso irb                                                      # Start ...
       myaso version                                                  # Print ...
     % ./myaso -v
-    myaso version 0.0.1
+    myaso version 0.0.3

 Very useful, isn't it? :3

 ### Dictonaries converting

-Tasty myaso supports only databases from awesome [aot.ru](http://aot.ru/) website.
-First, you should convert aot`s dictionaries to myaso-usable format (SQLite3).
+Tasty myaso support only databases from awesome [aot.ru](http://aot.ru/) website.
+First, you should convert aot`s dictionaries to myaso-usable format.

 When you [download](http://wiki.github.com/eveel/myaso/dictonaries-from-aotru)
 these dictonaries, just run myaso converter.

 Let assume following:

-* morphs file is located at _share/RusSrc/morphs.mrd_;
+* morphs file is located at `share/RusSrc/morphs.mrd`;
-* gramtab file is located at _share/rgramtab.tab_;
+* gramtab file is located at `share/rgramtab.tab`;
-* encoding of both files are _cp1251_.
+* encoding of both files are `cp1251`.

 So run myaso like this and enjoy the resulting content of `ru`
 directory: